We've been waiting for you...

 - Dumb Blonde: Chrissy and Cindy; Janet when she got her blonde wig.

-- Early Installment Weirdness: Most noticable with Chrissy, who during the very first few episodes is not quite The Ditz that she later develops into.
+- Most noticeable with Chrissy, who during the very first few episodes is not quite The Ditz that she later develops into.

 - Eek, a Mouse!!: When a mouse is spotted in the girls' bedroom, the girls move into Jack's room because they are scared of sleeping in the same room as it.
 Mr. Roper also claims the building is "overrun with giant mice" to deter his mother-in-law from visiting.
 When Larry eliminates the mouse, neither Jack nor Mr. Roper want anyone to know as they are taking advantage of the situation for their own benefit.

-- Engineered Public Confession: When Jack loses a Cooking Duel to a cheating contestant, Janet invites the cheater back to the apartment on a date and tries to convince him to boast about the incident where Dean Travers can hear.
+- When Jack loses a Cooking Duel to a cheating contestant, Janet invites the cheater back to the apartment on a date and tries to convince him to boast about the incident where Dean Travers can hear.

 - When a health inspector demands a bribe from Jack to avoid closing his bistro on a technicality, Jack later tries to discuss the terms of the payment with him while wearing a Hidden Wire.